-The documents must be submitted via eMS.
+The documents must be submitted via e-Monitoring System.

-The JS and construction experts will assess the compliance of the whole set of construction documents with the requirements of national building laws.
+The JS and construction experts will assess the compliance of the construction documents with the requirements of national building laws.

-In addition, the applicant must submit together with the application form, a separate document "Justification of investments" in the following cases:
+The applicant must submit at a time of submitting the project application a separate document "Justification of investments" in the following cases:

-- 1) Cost of a single piece or a set of equipment in one location exceeds 50 000 euros under the budget line "Equipment", - 2) Construction costs per object/location exceed 50 000 euros under the budget line "Infrastructure and works", - 3) A total cost per object/location under the budget lines "Equipment" and "Infrastructure and works" exceeds 50 000 euros.
+- 1. Cost of a single piece or a set of equipment in one location exceeds 50 000 euros under the budget line "Equipment", - 2.
+Construction costs per object/location exceed 50 000 euros under the budget line "Infrastructure and works", - 3.
+A total cost per object/location under the budget lines "Equipment" and "Infrastructure and works" exceeds 50 000 euros.